-Self-care in recent months has meant walks with my husband.
-Turns out it’s no longer cool to walk with mom & dad so the kidlets tend to leave us behind.
+Self-care in the last few years has meant walks with my husband.
+Turns out it’s no longer cool to walk with mom & dad so the kidlets tend to stay behind.
 Sometimes, those walks are close to 4 kilometres as we talk & catch-up after a busy day.

 Recital Is Over ….
 What Are YOU Doing?

 Just because your studio recital is over doesn’t mean you have to go back to the hum-drum of regular ol’ lessons.
 Instead, add a little excitement to with these post recital ideas to keep you & your students smiling & having fun each week!

 What is your studio doing in the last weeks or months of lessons?

 Let me know in the comments below!

 NOTE: This article was originally published May 18, 2018.
 It’s been updated with more great post recital ideas, but keeps the essence of the original ideas.